-Many trans people need care and treatment in order for the body to better correspond to the gender identity and who they are as a person.
-For many it's vital to get the right care, while others don't want any special care or treatment.
+Many trans people need health care and treatment in order for the body to better correspond to the gender identity and who they are as a person.
+For many it's vital to get the this health care, while others don't want any special care or treatment.

-Trans care, or gender affirming care, comprises for example hormone treatment and surgery.
-The care is accessible both for transsexuals and non-binary people.
-To get access to this care you need a referral to a gender assessment team.
-There are teams in six locations in Sweden.
-The teams have different rules for who can write the referral, but most want the referral to be written by a psychiatrist.
+Trans health care, or gender affirming health care, might for example include hormone treatment and surgery.
+All treatments are optional.
+The health care is accessible for persons experiencing gender dysphoria, meaning both for transmen, transwomen and non-binary people.
+To get access to this health care you need a referral to a gender assessment team.
+There are teams in seven locations in Sweden.
+The teams have different rules for who can write the referral, but many of them want the referral to be written by a psychiatrist.
 You can therefore contact a psychiatric unit where you live and ask them to write a referral.
 The person making the referral doesn’t make an assessment and you don’t have to meet certain criteria to get a referral.
 Youth clinics and and BUP can help with referrals to teams that take on patients who are 18 or under.

 Disabilities and earlier diagnoses shouldn’t stand in the way of you getting a referral.

 At the teams in Alingsås (Lundströmmottagningen), ANOVA in Stockholm, and Linköping you yourself can submit your own referral.
 However, if you live in another part of Sweden and want your expenses for travel covered to and from the team, you need a referral from someone within the Swedish healthcare system.